-As important as deliverability is to email marketing, it can also be sort of an enigma.
-A deep understanding of email deliverability requires a strong grasp of the technologies behind email, but when you start talking about networks, servers, and IPs, a lot of marketers begin to glaze over.
+As crucial as deliverability is to email marketing, it can also be an enigma.
+A deep understanding of email deliverability requires a firm grasp of the technologies behind email.
+Still, many marketers glaze over when you start talking about networks, servers, and IPs.

 And that’s okay.
 Not every marketer needs a deep understanding of the inner workings of deliverability.
-What marketers do need to understand is what deliverability is and how well they’re doing.
+Marketers need to understand what deliverability is and how well they’re doing.

 Let’s start with the easy part.